-A director of the Company, Dr. John D. Mull, owns 9,923,165 Common Shares, representing 37.0% of the total outstanding Common Shares as of March 18, 2019.
+A director of the Company, Dr. John D. Mull, owns 9,923,927 Common Shares, representing 36.7% of the total outstanding Common Shares as of March 25, 2020.
 If Dr. Mull was to sell his interest in the Company into the public market, or even if the market was to perceive that such a sale may occur, such event might lower the market price of the Common Shares.
-Dr. Mull's interests as a shareholder may not be aligned at all times with the interests of all of the other shareholders of the Company.
+In addition, Dr. Mull's interests as a shareholder may not be aligned at all times with the interests of all of the other shareholders of the Company and in light of his ownership, he is able to influence and/or affect the outcome of our decisions.